broadinstitute/gatk/scripts/variantstore/docs/aou/AOU_DELIVERABLES.md

 - Create a Terra workspace
   - Request a new AoU workspace as described in Section 3.D. of [AoU DRC Protocols](https://docs.google.com/document/d/1ooK0wbHLgSueiepjTTyLLI6Zz7vi1-GhKTjmCd8ZHwU/edit?usp=sharing).
   - As described in the "Getting Started" of [Operational concerns for running Hail in Terra Cromwell/WDL](https://docs.google.com/document/d/1_OY2rKwZ-qKCDldSZrte4jRIZf4eAw2d7Jd-Asi50KE/edit?usp=sharing), this workspace will need permission in Terra to run Hail dataproc clusters within WDL.
 Contact Emily to request this access as part of setting up the new workspace.
+- Create and push a Feature Branch (e.g. `EchoCallset`) to the ah_var_store GitHub repo
+    - Update the .dockstore.yml file on that feature branch to add a branch designation for all the WDLs that will be loaded into the workspace in the next step:
-- Once the workspace has been created and permissioned, populate with the following:
+- Once the workspace requested above has been created and permissioned, populate with the following:
   - [Fetch WGS metadata for samples from list](http://app.terra.bio/#workspaces/allofus-drc-wgs-dev/GVS%20AoU%20WGS%20Charlie/notebooks/launch/Fetch%20WGS%20metadata%20for%20samples%20from%20list.ipynb) notebook
   - [GvsBulkIngestGenomes](https://dockstore.org/my-workflows/github.com/broadinstitute/gatk/GvsBulkIngestGenomes) workflow
   - [GvsAssignIds](https://dockstore.org/my-workflows/github.com/broadinstitute/gatk/GvsAssignIds) workflow